InfinitePeripherals/QWedge-Android/docs/index.md

 Replace the current text of the active text field with the scanned barcode.

 #### Keys Suggestion
-When this option is enabled, hold down a key on the Q Wedge keyboard will present a suggestion for the keys surrounding.
+When this option is enabled, hold down a key on the QWedge keyboard will present a suggestion for the keys surrounding.

 For example: when holding down the 'A' key, a suggestion will popup with the keys surrounding: A, S, Q, W, Z